SteveTheGamemaker/YouHaveToBurnTheRope/README.md

 ## To-do:

+- Find a way to make the text non pixelated.
+GameMaker SDF doesn't look right either.
 - Make the text on the image parts of the credit fade in/out
 - Make audio toggles actually clickable when resolution isn't perfect